 Students will receive an "NC" grade for any work that is due during an "Unexcused Absence".
+Extensions will not be granted during an unexcused absences.

 Late Arrival

 Attendance will be documented daily, by the Attendance Coordinator, on PowerSchool.
 Students arriving after 8:45am need to first check in with the office and then proceed to class.
 After four "tardies", an alert will be sent to parents and a conference will be held with students and parents to discuss measures to ensure that the student arrives at school on time.
 Please note that each college prep subject requires four (4) hours of in class coursework each week.
 Therefore, multiple "tardies" may result in the loss of academic credits.